Beat & Motion: Manga

-Written and illustrated by Naoki Fujita, the series began serialization on the Shōnen Jump+ manga website on February 25, 2023.
-At least one collected tankōbon volume will also be released.
+Written and illustrated by Naoki Fujita, the series was serialized on the Shōnen Jump+ app and website from February 25, 2023, to January 25, 2025.
+Shueisha published the individual chapters in six tankōbon volumes.

 Viz Media and Shueisha's Manga Plus service are publishing the series simultaneously with its Japanese release.

+Volumes

 Anime

-An anime adaptation is in production, with Netflix set to distribute the series globally.
+An original net anime (ONA) adaptation is in production, with Netflix set to distribute the series globally.

 Reception

 Robbie Pleasant from Multiversity Comics felt the story was "relatable" and "hard-hitting".
 He also praised the artwork and its use of small details.